Sinn Sisamouth: Music career

-While performing with the National Radio of Cambodia, Sisamouth became a protege of Queen Sisowath Kossamak, mother to the Head of State, Norodom Sihanouk.
-The Queen invited Sisamouth to join the Vong Phleng Preah Reach Troap (Classical Ensemble of the Royal Treasury) with which he would perform at royal and state functions.
-Some of his discography became popular around this time, first writing and performing songs based on traditional Khmer music.
-In the mid-1950s, the romantic ballad "Violon Sneha", composed with musician Has Salan, catapulted Sisamouth into stardom across Cambodia.
+While performing with the National Radio of Cambodia, Sisamouth became a protégé of Queen Sisowath Kossamak, mother to the Head of State, Norodom Sihanouk.
+Sometime in his early career while he was performing at the Kbal Thnal, Sisamouth’s lyrical content had offended an influential patron of Preah Ket Mealea hospital leading to a demotion.
+However Queen Kossamak, aware of his demotion, arranged an immediate transfer to Preah Ang Duong hospital so that he could work in general nursing again.
+He continued working for a short time before he quit to focus on his singing career.
+The Queen invited Sisamouth to join the Vong Phleng Preah Reach Troap [Classical Orchestra of the Royal Treasury] with which he would perform at royal and state functions.
+He first gained popularity around this time by writing and performing songs in traditional Khmer styles.
+Around the mid-1950s, the romantic ballad Violon Sneha, one of Sisamouth’s earliest songs, composed by musician Has Salan, put Sisamouth into fame across Cambodia.

-Sisamouth became known for his crooning voice, which has been likened to that of Nat King Cole, while his stage presence has been compared to that of Frank Sinatra.
-By the late 1950s, Sisamouth had established himself as the leading figure in an expanding Cambodian pop music scene.
+Sisamouth became known for his crooning voice, which has been compared to that of Nat King Cole, while his stage presence has been compared to that of Frank Sinatra.
+Sisamouth was a polygot, he could speak in Khmer, French, Lao, Chinese, Thai, and some English which helped with his versatility in genre.
+By the late 1950s, Sisamouth had established himself as the leading figure in an expanding Cambodian popular music scene.
 King Norodom Sihanouk, a musician himself, encouraged the development of popular music in Cambodia.
 Initially, pop records from France and Latin America were imported into the country and became popular, inspiring a flourishing music scene based in Phnom Penh.
-Any tape recordings or records of his music between 1953-1963 are rare.
-In 1963, Sisamouth began recording under the record label, Wat Phnom.
-His debut album under Wat Phnom titled, លាហើយហុងកុង “Goodbye Hong Kong”, released that same year on October 23, 1963 and features soulful melancholic balladry, bossa nova, etc.
+His music from the 1950s was mainly pressed on 78 RPM shellac records under Nippon Columbia.
+Sisamouth’s oldest song is believed to be, ឱ! សែនឆ្ងាយ [Oh!
+So Distant]—released around 1958—due to the presence of his northeastern accent.
+As for his first song, it was either never pressed on a record or was lost during the Cambodian genocide.
+In 1962, Sisamouth began recording singles under the record label Wat-Phnom Disques.
+His debut album under Wat-Phnom titled លាហើយហុងកុង [Goodbye Hong Kong]—produced in Hong Kong—was released the same year and features soulful melancholic balladry, bossa nova, and other styles.
+During the early 1960s, Sisamouth toured and visited various places such as China, Hong Kong, India, Indonesia, France, Japan, Singapore, Soviet Union, and Yugoslavia—sometimes whilst accompanying Norodom Sihanouk on state visits—each dedicating songs to them.